spmccloat/thePPOLSmodel/docs/source/intro.rst

 Welcome to the docs for The PPOLs Model - a Python-based planet formation model that explores the "pebble snow" mechanism and its ability to shape planetary system architectures.
 Improvements to the docs are on-going.
 Please reach out to S. McCloat via email for questions, code, or links.

-The model and results have been peer-reviewed and accepted for publication in the Astrophysical Journal (ApJ), and will appear in an upcoming volume.
-You can see the accepted manuscript on arXiv [here].
+The work has been peer-reviewed and **accepted for publication in the Astrophysical Journal (ApJ)**, and will appear in an upcoming volume.
+You can see `the accepted manuscript on arXiv`_.

+.. _the accepted manuscript on arXiv: https://doi.org/10.48550/arXiv.2509.14101

 See `license information and credits`_.